readytogroove/readytogroove.github.io/_posts/blog/2015-03-11-preventing-pregnancy-with-groove.md

 ### The Rules ###

 Monitoring the changes in your cervical fluid and BBT make up a method called the <a class="text-link" href="/blog/2015/01/16/the-sympto-thermal-method-of-fertility-awareness-an-overview/">sympto-thermal method of fertility awareness (STM)</a>.
 Charting your fertility (and avoiding pregnancy) with the sympto-thermal method requires that you follow <a class="text-link" href="/the-cycle/chapter-7-the-rules-of-the-sympto-thermal-method/">a simple set of rules</a>.
-If you&rsquo;re interested in charting your fertility to avoid a pregnancy, <a class="text-link" href="/the-cycle/">our website</a> and <a class="text-link" target="_blank" href="https://itunes.apple.com/app/id831795151">our app</a> both have loads of great info to help you get started.
+If you&rsquo;re interested in charting your fertility to avoid a pregnancy, <a class="text-link" href="/the-cycle/">our website</a> and <a class="text-link" href="https://itunes.apple.com/app/id831795151">our app</a> both have loads of great info to help you get started.